madmurphy/libconfini/MANUAL.md

 The four functions `ini_string_match_ss()`, `ini_string_match_si()`,
 `ini_string_match_ii()`, `ini_array_match()` perform case-sensitive or
 case-insensitive comparisons depending on the format given.
 UTF-8 codepoints out of the ASCII range are always compared case-sensitive.

-Note that, within INI strings, empty quotes and spaces out of quotes are always collapsed during comparisons.
+Note that within INI strings empty quotes and spaces out of quotes are always collapsed during comparisons.
 Furthermore, remember that the multi-line escape sequence `/\\(?:\n\r?|\r\n?)/` is _not_ considered as such in INI strings, since this is the only escape sequence automatically unescaped by **libconfini** _before_ each dispatch.

 ### FORMATTING THE VALUES